MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 vendor is credited to offset the Realized Loss account you entered in the Multicurrency Posting Account Setup window.

+> [!NOTE]
-*If the transaction balance is zero after applying, the transaction is transferred to history.
-When you close the Apply Payables Documents window, the changes to discounts available, discounts taken, realized gains or losses, rounding, and writeoffs are posted.*
+> If the transaction balance is zero after applying, the transaction is transferred to history.
+When you close the Apply Payables Documents window, the changes to discounts available, discounts taken, realized gains or losses, rounding, and writeoffs are posted.

-### Applying posted multicurrency payment amounts
+#### Applying posted multicurrency payment amounts

 Use the Apply Payables Documents window to apply payments, prepayments, credit memos, and returns that use alternate currencies.
 Multicurrency